An exercise to explore the concept of fairness.

-Our library is the place to find stimulus materials, recommended resources, original stories, lesson plans, inspiring articles and a host of other items to help you bring about great philosophical inquiries.
+This section is a library of starting materials, recommended resources, original stories, lesson plans, and a host of other items to help you bring about great philosophical inquiries.

 A open-ended dialogue about sharing and fairness.
 A group of teenagers are planning a hiking trip.
 How should they share the load?